 Download these files to help you write your article:

+For specific questions about writing an article, please send your inquiry to [email protected].
 You can also write to request samples of recent articles of the type you are writing (clinical review, practice management, case report), to use as guides to article organization and depth of topic coverage.

-To get you started, here are topic suggestions for clinical review articles and for practice management articles.
+Here are topic suggestions for clinical review articles and for practice management articles.

 Clinical review topics: